colinhacks/zod/README.md

 Zod 1.0.x is compatible with TypeScript 3.2+.

+You must use strict mode for Zod to correctly infer the types of your schemas!
+Add `"strict": true` inside "compilerOptions" in your `tsconfig.json`.

 # Usage

 Zod is a validation library designed for optimal developer experience.
 It's a TypeScript-first schema declaration library with rigorous (and correct!) inferred types, incredible developer experience, and a few killer features missing from the existing libraries.